BenHerbst/FaceCut/README.md

 # FaceCut
-Facecut is an open source games, where you can take a picture of a person and need to cut of his face.
+Facecut is an open source game, where you can take a picture of a person and have to cut of his / her face.